Archive | Teaching and Learning

 Open Educational Resources

 Interested in freshening up your course materials and saving students money?
 More than 250 BMCC faculty have redesigned their courses using open educational resources (OER) and other no-cost materials.
-At Ditch the Textbook, you’ll hear about colleagues’ inspiring work in engaging students and revitalizing their classes by leaving the textbook behind.

 Open Pedagogy